Prefabricated Steel Buildings for America’s Agricultural Industry

 Technology has forever altered every facet of the American experience, but few areas have changed as radically as farming.
 Today’s agribusiness operations farm on a much grander scale than even twenty years ago.
 Most of the farms are larger, the equipment is huge, and the yield is greater than ever before.
 The barns, hay shed, shelters, and other farm buildings must meet the needs of 21st century farmers.
-Prefab steel buildings and metal barns like those from RHINO Steel Building Systems meet the challenge.
+Prefab farm buildings and metal barns like those from RHINO Steel Building Systems meet the challenge.

 Ninety percent of the over two million farms in the U.S. are still owned and operated by families or individuals, many now operating as corporations to take advantage of tax and legal benefits.